 - Hoarding

-- Obsessive thoughts of harm to self or others
+- Fears of causing harm to self or others